 Where copyright holders request details about my nominative use of their work, all queries will be answered with a full and frank explanation.
 Where requested, all uses of copyrighted material will be taken down immediately, accompanied by an apology, without recourse to litigation.
 However, all steps are taken to avoid unfair and unwanted usage of copyrighted materials, and these processes are reviewed on an ongoing basis.

 All rights to all original works published on this website are reserved by Ryan Ferguson and should not be reproduced or reused without his expressed written consent.
 Anybody found to have copied or plagiarise any said protected works – in part or in full – will be challenged and potentially prosecuted.

 As detailed within my mission statement, my operation is non-commercial in nature.
-I do not seek to profit from operating this website, and any income generated is non-intentional.
 I believe strongly in the democratisation of creativity, and I support a number of non-profit organisations in this endeavour.

 My use of free-sourced public domain photography

 I make minimal use of imagery and photography on this website, complying fully with copyright legislation.
-All photographs used belong to me, with a few exceptions, outlined below.
+All photographs and graphics used belong to me, with a few exceptions, outlined below.

 I have sought and received official written permission from a number of organisations – including Tranmere Rovers Football Club and South Wirral High School – to use their copyrighted photographs on my not-for-profit website.

 I maintain a thorough database of all digital assets used on this website, including cross-referenced screenshots of origin in the interests of etymological traceability.
 Evidence of all licensing and copyright permission agreements are available upon request.